JPLMLIA/sudsconf/call.md

 We define data science to include innovative, data-driven approaches such as machine learning and artificial intelligence, often in the presence of existing physical models and/or with a need for uncertainty quantification.

 ## Topics and Themes
-For our inaugural meeting we are emphasizing the following science areas: Earth, Planetary, Heliophysics, Space Physics, Astronomy, and Cosmology, especially when incorporating remote sensing observations.
+For our inaugural meeting we are emphasizing, but not limiting to, the following science areas: Earth, Planetary, Heliophysics, Space Physics, Astronomy, and Cosmology, especially when incorporating remote sensing observations.

 We are seeking abstracts that are aligned with one or more of the following categories:
 - Collaborative works between physical scientists and data scientists